zeineblabbane/Big-Data-Pipeline/README.md

 **-** Sent the generated output through Kafka to be stored in HBase.

-**-** Used Spark to extract that data from HBase and use it to predict the result of a football match between two teams mentioned in the users requests.
+**-** Launched Spark job to extract that data from HBase and to use it to predict the result of a football match between two teams mentioned in the users requests.